Mathics3/mathics-development-guide/docs/extending/code-overview/python-modules.rst

 * ``Patterns``,
 * ``Rules``, and others.

-While some parts of ``mathics-core`` could conceivably be written in Mathics, they are instead written in Python for efficiency, everything here pretty much has to written in Python.
+While there maybe some parts of ``mathics-core`` that could conceivably be written in Mathics3, for efficiency, everything here is written in Python.

 `mathics.core.builtin <https://github.com/Mathics3/mathics-core/tree/master/mathics/core/builtin>`_
 ---------------------------------------------------------------------------------------------------